The website will be down for maintenance from 6:00 a.m. to noon CDT on Sunday, June 30.

 Checklist

-Please review this checklist carefully before submitting your manuscript to ensure it includes all required components and conforms with AFP style.
+Please review this manuscript checklist carefully before submitting your manuscript to ensure it includes all required components and conforms with AFP style.
 This checklist is required and will be uploaded with your manuscript.

 Literature Search and Data Sources

 In a short paragraph, please succinctly describe your search strategy, the key word(s) used, the date(s) of the search, and the data sources you accessed in identifying the highest-quality evidence on your topic.
-By "data sources," we mean sources such as Cochrane reviews and Agency for Healthcare Research and Quality, in addition to a PubMed search using the Clinical Query function (https://www.ncbi.nlm.nih.gov).
+By "data sources," we mean sources such as Cochrane reviews and Agency for Healthcare Research and Quality, in addition to a PubMed search using the Clinical Query function.
 Do not list the actual references you found in each source; simply include them in your bibliography.

-If you believe that there are studies that have important information even though there were questions about how individual characteristic classification variables were identified, please include a statement to the effect in your manuscript.
-As an example of the limitations inherent in this process, we acknowledge that many studies more than a few years old offered participants only the binary male/female option for gender identify.
+If you believe that there are studies that have important information even though there were questions about how individual characteristic classification variables were identified, please include a statement to that effect in your manuscript.
+As an example of the limitations inherent in this process, we acknowledge that many studies more than a few years old offered participants only the binary male/female option for gender identity.
 A brief statement that acknowledges this issue when that study is utilized is acceptable.

 The AFP Diversity, Equity, and Inclusion Committee is happy to help with issues like this.
 Please contact the editor assigned to your manuscript with questions about how to review and evaluate this information in a particular study.